mhajinyan/MovieDate/README.md

 Excel Power Query for Data Cleaning.
 Excel Pivot Tables for Data Analysis, Creating Reports, and Visualizations.

+## Data Cleaning and Preparation
+In the initial data preparation phase, we performed the following tasks:

+  Data loading and inspection.
+  Handling errors, handling missing values.
+  Data cleaning and formatting.

 ## Results and Findings

 As an example, I identified the best and the worst movies by ROI: